LycheeOrg/LycheeOrg.github.io/docs/installation.md

 ### General

-Configure your web server's root to be the `public` directory.
+Configure your web server to make the `public` directory accessible via a URL.
+This could be the root of your web server (short and convenient) or, if you prefer, a subfolder such as `photos`.
 The `index.php` in this directory serves as the interface for all HTTP requests to Lychee's API.

+> {note} Do not expose the top level directory with your web server!
+This would allow public access to internal files like the database and your `.env` which can leak your credentials!

 It is also strongly recommended to serve Lychee over TLS.
 You may wish to consider [Let's Encrypt](https://letsencrypt.org/) for certificates and [Mozilla's SSL Configuration Generator](https://ssl-config.mozilla.org/) for server configuration examples.